GatoGraphQL/GatoGraphQL/docs/installing-gato-graphql-for-wordpress.md

-# Installing the Gato GraphQL for WordPress plugin
+# Installing the Gato GraphQL plugin

 These are the several ways to install the [Gato GraphQL for WordPress](../layers/GatoGraphQLForWP/plugins/gato-graphql-for-wp) plugin.